hphelion/documentation/commercial/GA1/commercial.install-GA-JSON.md

 The installation package contains a number of JSON files.
 You need to be concerned with only one of two, depending upon your install environment: `kvm-custom-ips.json` or `esx-custom-ips.json`.
 The files are located in the `/tripleo/config` directory after the installation package is extracted.

 You do not need to be able to create JSON files or need to understand how it functions.
-JSON is human-readable text-based file to store information that can be used to transfer data between servers.
+JSON is human-readable format contained in a text file for storing information that can be used to transfer data between servers.

 This file will be used to conduct operations such as adding or removing a node and integrating block storage.
 Make sure this file is preserved for future use.